emilycookbacon/blog/_posts/2024-02-24-reading_a_robots_txt_file.md

 While the `robots.txt` file is typically a simple text document with no formatting, by adding a comment line (starting a line with #), it can be more personalized.
 Let me show two `robots.txt` with interesting comments that I have found.

-1. [Nike](https://www.nike.com/robots.txt) found a way to brand their own text document.
+1. [Nike](https://www.nike.com/robots.txt) even found a way to brand their own text document at the end.
+I wouldn't expect anything less from Nike.
 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/nike.png)

 2. [Wikipedia](https://en.wikipedia.org/robots.txt) has included comments that sound like a scolding mother that I found entertaining.
-Some of these comments I have put below, but by all means see if there are others yourself.
+Some of these comments I have put below, but by all means see if there are some others for yourself.
 Most of these comments are directed to specific user-agents.

-{%- highlight python -%}
+{%- highlight text -%}
 # Please note: There are a lot of pages on this site, and there are
 # some misbehaved spiders out there that go _way_ too fast.
 If you're
 # irresponsible, your access to the site may be blocked.